 Why the increase?
 The first reason is a technical one, the age at which you can access your private pension is set at 10 years below that of the State Pension Age (SPA) and this is rising from 65 to 67 in 2028.
 The reason for the increase in the SPA and the private pension age is that we are living longer and this change reflects that.
 The Government say they are hoping to “encourage individuals to stay in work whilst helping to ensure pension savings are adequate for later life”.

 Longer life expectancy essentially means that you’re going to need your pension pot to last for longer once you reach retirement.
-The longer you can delay dipping into your pension pot, the better your chances of living a long and comfortable retirement.
+The longer you can put off accessing the funds in your pension pot, the better chance you have of living the long and comfortable retirement you had planned.

 When you reach age 55, you can access your pension pot and use your retirement savings to buy a guaranteed income, called an annuity.

-An annuity is a regular secure income that will last for the rest of your life.
-You can choose to add extra features, such as yearly increases to your income, or making sure your income can be passed on when you die.
+An annuity is a regular secure income that can last for the rest of your life.
+You can choose to add extra features, such as yearly increases to your income, or make sure your income can be passed on when you die.
 Once your secure income is set up you won’t be able to add extra features or cash in your plan.

-The income you’ll receive depends on how much you have in pension savings with which to buy an annuity, as well as some other factors, such as your health and the annuity rates at the time.
+The income you receive from the annuity will depend partly on how much you have in pension savings to buy an annuity, as well as some other factors, such as your health and the annuity rates at the time.

 If you do choose to buy an annuity, you can choose how much of your pension pot you want to convert into an annuity and you can also take up to 25% as a tax-free lump sum.